 There is no cure for Reflex Sympathetic Dystrophy which, fortunately, is a rare disease.
 Early intervention provides the best relief but has not been uniformly successful in all patients.
 Oral medications such as antihypertensives, neuroleptics, and antidepressants may help.
 A series of sympathetic blocks are indicated in acute RSD patients who respond well to diagnostic injection.

 Specialized hand therapy can greatly diminish the degree of stiffness and improve function.
 Be sure to talk to your pharmacist before purchasing anti-inflammatories as these medications may be contraindicated as they may interact with other medications and medical conditions.

 Small electrical nerve stimulators which are placed on the skin surface may provide temporary pain relief.
 Surgical intervention is generally not beneficial.

 Patients are encouraged to continue their daily activities such as much as possible in order to minimize or prevent further stiffness and dysfunction.
 RSD can progress through the various stages which become increasingly difficult to treat.
-Emotional support such as psychological counseling to help patients cope with the depression and anger, as well as ongoing physical therapy may be helpful.
 However, despite management, patients can occasionally experience persistent pain and dysfunction which is resistant to all forms of treatment.